 - Be like the locals and come dressed in a yukata (female) or jinbei!

 - Shout resulting in shouts of “Tamaya” and “Kagiya”, a custom stemmed from long ago!

 - Brings lots of sparklers for the after party!

 OR if you don’t wish to join the crowd, here are some alternatives!

-- Book a dinner on board a traditional “pleasure boat” (屋形船; yakatabune), but reservations have been booked at least a year in advance!
+- Book a dinner on board a traditional “pleasure boat” (屋形船; yakatabune), with reservations at least a year in advance!

-- Enjoy the fireworks display in an expensive restaurant in the Asakura area (there are no high-rise buildings in order to preserve the view of the Asakusa Temple).
+- Enjoy the fireworks display in an expensive restaurant in the Asakusa area, where there are no high-rise buildings in order to preserve the view of the Asakusa Temple.

-- How about getting a close-up view of the fireworks on thrilling rides at an amusement park – Hanayashiki (花やしき)?
+- Get close to the fireworks on thrilling rides at an amusement park, Hanayashiki (花やしき).

 Katagai Festival (片貝祭) in Niigata uses the world’s largest firework – yon shakudama (四尺玉).
 The tama measures 121 cm across and weighs a hefty 420 kg!
 When it explodes, a beautiful ring measuring 800 m across splashes across the night sky.

 *Header image by Jimmy